Our Global Ambassadors

 Caterina Guzman-Verri

-Professor, National University of Costa Rica, Costa Rica
+Costa Rica, Professor, National University of Costa Rica

 Caterina holds a Professorship position at the Veterinary School at Universidad Nacional, Costa Rica, associated to the Tropical Disease Research Program.
 Her research group is interested in understanding why microorganisms cause infection in humans and animals.
 Most disease-causing microorganisms in humans come from inappropriate contact with animals, where transgression of natural barriers is critical.
 Being able to understand how these biological barriers are transgressed, particularly how a microorganism can adapt to living in another host, is relevant in order to understand how the microorganisms that cause damage emerge.
 Bacteria of the genus Brucella share 96-98% similarity at genome level, despite infecting different species of animals.
 We use high-resolution techniques, such as the sequencing of complete genomes of Brucella, combined with molecular and cell biology approaches, in order to understand how specificity is stablished in different animal species.